 (instrumental break)

-It was there that she spied his cloven hoof
+And when they reached the shore again On the far side of the sea It was there that she spied his cloven hoof And wept most bitterly.

 Karen Casey sings her part with all the passion and intensity of a young, bored, and finally frightened—badly frightened—woman, while O’Brien sings his with an almost flat matter-of-factness that will freeze your heart stone-cold with that final couplet.